SodySpokes

 Hand written in the finest Greek

-Of a colored man in a Texas town
+Of a colored gent in a Texas town

 Who got it straight from a circus clown